-In order to find out more about life cycle analysis – and the experts who do it – we interviewed Dr Rukayya Ibrahim Muazu.
-Rukkaya is a one of our Post-Doctoral Research Associates working on the Plastics: Redefining Single-Use project.
+In order to find out more about life cycle analysis – and the experts who do it – we interviewed team member Dr Rukayya Ibrahim Muazu.
+Read the full interview here.

 Grantham Centre Director and project lead of Plastics: Redefining Single-Use professor Tony Ryan has been on the BBC speaking about dentists and single-use plastic.

 Finding ways to reduce single-use plastic generated as medical waste is one of the core aims of Plastics: Redefining Single-Use.